 The leading company behind the $5 billion project called the assessment “favorable” and said it paved the way for final approval later this year.

 “While some impacts on the environment and landowners are unavoidable with any infrastructure project, the report demonstrates that we’ve taken all necessary steps to minimize those impacts and balance them with the urgent public need for the project,” Leslie Hartz, Dominion Energy’s vice president for engineering and construction, said in a statement.

-Environmental groups have argued that the regulator's process for approving pipelines doesn’t adequately evaluate the true need for additional infrastructure
+Environmental groups have argued that FERC’s process for approving pipelines is broken and doesn’t adequately evaluate the true need for additional infrastructure.

 “FERC still hasn’t addressed the most basic question hanging over this project: Is it even needed?”
 Southern Environmental Law Center Senior Attorney Greg Buppert said in a statement.
 “It’s FERCs responsibility to determine if this pipeline is a public necessity before it allows developers to take private property, clear forests and carve up mountainsides.
 Mounting evidence shows that it is not.”

 — SELC (Envrnmntl Law) (@selc_org) 21 de julio de 2017